Discrete two-generator subgroups of ${\rm PSL_2}$ over non-archimedean local fields: Proof of Theorems and

-\underline{Case $(4)$}: We may assume that no element of the form $A^iB$ is elliptic, as otherwise replacing $B$ by $A^iB$ gives a generating pair for $G$ which lies in cases $(1)$ or $(3)$.
-By \Cref{disc-stab}, $G$ is discrete if and only if $A$ has finite order, hence this corresponds to \Cref{thm2} $(d)$.
+\underline{Case $(4)$}: We may first assume that no element of the form $A^iB$ is elliptic, as otherwise replacing $B$ by $A^iB$ gives a generating pair for $G$ which lies in cases $(1)$ or $(3)$.
+Since $\ax(B)$ and $\ax(A^iBA^{-i})=A^i\cdot \ax(B)$ do not intersect with opposite orientations for any integer $i$, it follows from \cite[Proposition 1.7]{P} that $B$ is hyperbolic of minimal translation length among all elements of the form $A^iB$.

+If $G$ is discrete, then $A$ has finite order by \Cref{disc-stab}.
+Conversely, if $A$ has finite order, then \Cref{fixeq} shows that subcase $(iii)$ does not occur and hence $G$ is discrete by \Cref{disc-stab}.
+This case corresponds to \Cref{thm2} $(d)$.

 \underline{Case $(5)$}: It follows from \Cref{disc-stab}, \Cref{ordern} and \Cref{commute} that $G$ is discrete if and only if $A$ has finite order, and $A$ and $B$ commute.
 This corresponds to \Cref{thm2} $(e)$.